 Warning Sign 1: Risky behaviours

-Risky behaviours can include a wide range of actions, but generally these could be: reckless sexual behaviour, dangerous driving, excessive consumption of alcohol or other substances, criminal activities like theft and assault, or some other form of risky behaviour.
+Risky behaviours can include a wide range of actions, but generally, these could be: reckless sexual behaviour, dangerous driving, excessive consumption of alcohol or other substances, criminal activities like theft and assault, or some other form of risky behaviour.
 While taking risks is normal, these more dangerous behaviours can indicate that the person's ability to make rational and helpful decisions is impaired.
 Furthermore, they may be struggling to identify ALL the potential impacts of their decision (e.g., "I'll feel alive" versus "I'll feel alive but I may hurt myself, regret it later and make matters worse in the long-term").
 It is important that we try and help the person see these outcomes when risky behaviours develop.
 If they continue to engage in dangerous and risky behaviours, seek support.

 Warning Sign 2: Agitation

 Agitation can include: an incessant need to move around or pace, becoming upset in certain places or when focused on specific details, frequent checking and adjusting of clothing, wringing one’s hands, frustration in response to questions or slow actions, or other repetitive and intense behaviours.
 Agitation can develop in response to a wide array of stresses but is a serious warning sign when suicide is an issue.
 When we become agitated, we may become increasingly reactive to problems and challenges that arise in our daily activities.
-This reactivity is potentially dangerous when thoughts about self-harm of suicide are present.
-It is important that we identify this behaviour and take steps to sooth or relax the person.
+This reactivity is potentially dangerous when thoughts about self-harm or suicide are present.
+It is important that we identify this behaviour and take steps to soothe or relax the person.
 If they continue to appear agitated, seek support.

 Warning Sign 3: Impulsivity

 Impulsivity has many definitions, but it generally refers to behaviour that occurs without adequate thought regarding the consequences of the behaviour.
-In other words, it is a a predisposition toward rapid, unplanned reactions to experiences without regard to the negative consequences of these reactions.
+In other words, it is a predisposition toward rapid, unplanned reactions to experiences without regard to the negative consequences of these reactions.
 This is an important issue when a person is struggling with suicide as it means they may act quickly, recklessly, and without notifying others.
 If you know that you or your loved one struggles with impulsivity, seek assistance straight away.
-There are skills and strategies to address this issue and seeking help is very important to ensuring that safety is maintained.
+There are skills and strategies to address this issue and seeking help is very important in ensuring that safety is maintained.

 Do you how to help someone who is suicidal?